EPFL-LAP/dynamatic/docs/Specs/TypeSystem.md

 ### Backend changes

 The support for "nonstandard" signal bundles in the IR means that we have to match this support in our RTL backend.
 Indeed, most current RTL components take the data bus's bitwidth as an RTL parameter.
 This is no longer sufficient when dataflow channels can carry extra downstream or upstream signals, which must somehow be encoded in the RTL parameters of numerous core dataflow components (e.g., all merge-like and branch-like components).
 Complex signals bundles will need to become encodable as RTL parameters for the underlying RTL implementations to be concretized correctly.
-It is basically a given that generic RTL implementations which we largely rely on today will not be sufficient, and that the design change will require us moving to RTL generators for most core dataflow components (actually it may be possible to "cheat" there, see [signal de-structuring](#signal-de-structuring)) below.
+It is basically a given that generic RTL implementations which we largely rely on today will not be sufficient, and that the design change will require us moving to RTL generators for most core dataflow components.
+Alternatively, we could use a form of [signal composition](#signal-compositon) (see below) to narrow down the amount of channel types our components have to support.

-### Signal de-structuring
+### Signal compositon

 In some instances, it may be useful to compose all of a channel's signals going in the same direction (downstream or upstream) together around operations that do not care about the actual content of their operands' data buses (e.g., all data operands of merge-like and branch-like operations).
 This would allow us to expose to certain operations "regular" dataflow channels without extra signals; their *exposed data buses* would in fact be constituted of the *actual data buses* plus all extra downstream signals.
 Just before lowering to HW and then RTL (after applying all Handshake-level transformations and optimizations to the IR), we could run a signal-composition pass that would apply this transformation around specific dataflow components in order to make our backend's life easier.